How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Where to stay in Kaohsiung

 If you’re figuring out where to stay in Kaohsiung, keep in mind that the most popular hotels pepper the area south of the main train station.
-They are also several options near Liuhe Night Market.
+There are also several options near Liuhe Night Market.
 This is a good place to start your accommodations search.
-Here are a few of the best hotels in Kaohsiung…
+Here are a few of our favorite hotels in Kaohsiung…

-• Legend Hotel Kaohsiung Pier 2 is a funky artsy hotel located close to Love River.
-The colourful murals painted upon the hallway and room walls—and even the exterior—make Legend Hotel a unique choice among hotels in Taiwan.
+We’re big fans of this funky artsy hotel, located close to Love River.
+The colorful murals painted upon the hallway and room walls—and even the exterior—make Legend Hotel a unique choice among hotels in Taiwan.
+(Which, let’s be honest, are often less than inspiring.)
 Both private rooms and dorms are available.

-• Hotel La Inn is a newly renovated hotel with spacious cozy rooms.
-It’s situated within a five-minute walk from Liuhe Night Market for easy access to tackle your late-night munchies.
+This newly renovated hotel charms us with its spacious cozy rooms.
+It’s within a five-minute walk from Liuhe Night Market for easy access to tackle your late-night munchies.

-• Hotel Indigo Kaohsiung Central Park is a luxury design hotel daubed with retro stylings that’ll snag your attention.
+This luxury design hotel is daubed with retro stylings that immediately snag our attention.
+Our favorite features?
 The rooftop bar spits out swoon-worthy views of Kaohsiung.
-It’s the perfect place to end your evening.
-Get the best price guaranteed and collect IHG Rewards for your stay by booking at IHG.com.
+We think it’s the perfect place to end the evening.

 Getting to Kaohsiung

 The train from Tainan to Kaohsiung is a quick one.
 Even with regular trains, you only need to carve less than an hour out of your day.
-Your wallet will only be NT$68 lighter.
+And your wallet will only be NT$68 lighter.

 Hualien